-iPhone 5 to make its debut at Apple's September event?Alex Wagner - Senior News Editor
+iPhone 5 to make its debut at Apple's September event?Alex Wagner - Editorial Director of News and Content

 In the past, Apple has typically introduced a new iPhone at its Worldwide Developer Conference in the summer.
 It's looking increasingly likely that that won't be the case this year, though, so when will Apple unveil the next-gen handset this year?
 According to All Things D, Apple's September event, usually reserved for stuff like new iPods, could be where the company decides to reveal the newest iPhone.